How to Avoid K-POP Photocard Scams on Twitter (Based on Real Scam Cases)

 Platforms like Bunjang and Joongonara offer official escrow systems.

-Sends a random bank account or external payment link
+Sending a random bank account or external payment link.

-Claims escrow is “broken,” “slow,” or “not available for foreigners”
+Claiming escrow is “broken,” “slow,” or “not available for foreigners.”

 This is always a scam.